 Use a business credit card for flexible business financing and earn rewards on your business purchases.

 A business credit card gives your business access to a credit line that can be used repeatedly to make purchases, or even to withdraw cash.
 Business credit cards are relatively easy to obtain and don’t require collateral to secure the credit line.
-Business owners must personally guarantee the credit card, meaning you agree to be personally liable for the amount borrowed on the credit card.
+However, business owners must personally guarantee the credit card, meaning you agree to be personally liable for the amount borrowed on the credit card.

 There are many business credit cards to choose from.
 Your business spending habits and the credit card terms should be the basis of your decision.
 This guide will help you learn more about business credit cards and how to choose the best one for your business needs.